 - Not Borrowing From, Lending To, or Commingling Financial Assets with Clients

-Failure to follow the CFP Board’s 15 Duties Owed To Clients (or the Duties owed to Firm and Subordinates, or the Reporting and other Duties owed to the CFP Board itself) will result in potential disciplinary action, which may include Private Censure, a Public Censure, suspension, or in the extreme, revocation of the CFP marks.
-In addition, failure to adhere to the CFP Board’s Practice Standards when delivering financial planning can also trigger disciplinary action.
+Failure to follow CFP Board’s 15 Duties Owed To Clients (or the Duties owed to Firm and Subordinates, or the Reporting and other Duties owed to CFP Board itself) will result in potential disciplinary action, which may include Private Censure, a Public Censure, suspension, or in the extreme, revocation of the CFP® marks.
+In addition, failure to adhere to CFP Board’s Practice Standards when delivering financial planning can also trigger disciplinary action.

 1) Fiduciary Duty To Clients

-The anchor of the new Standards of Conduct – as embodied by literally being the first enumerated Duty to clients – is the obligation to act as a fiduciary acting in the best interests of the Client at all times when providing Financial Advice.
+The anchor of the new Code and Standards – as embodied by literally being the first enumerated Duty to clients – is the obligation to act as a fiduciary acting in the best interests of the Client at all times when providing Financial Advice.

-a) Duty of Loyalty.
-The Duty of Loyalty specifically requires that the CFP professional must:
+- Duty of Loyalty.
+The Duty of Loyalty specifically requires that the CFP® professional must:

 - Avoid Conflicts of Interest, or fully disclose Material Conflicts of Interest to the Client, obtain the Client’s informed consent, and properly manage the conflict; and

-b) Duty of Care.
-The CFP Board’s Duty of Care requires that the CFP professional must:
+- Duty of Care.
+CFP Board’s Duty of Care requires that the CFP® professional must:

 Act with the care, skill, prudence, and diligence that a prudent professional would exercise in light of the Client’s goals, risk tolerance, objectives, and financial and personal circumstances.

-c) Duty to Follow Client Instructions.
-The CFP Board’s Duty to Follow Client Instructions requires that the CFP professional must:
+- Duty to Follow Client Instructions.
+CFP Board’s Duty to Follow Client Instructions requires that the CFP® professional must:

 Comply with all objectives, policies, restrictions, and other terms of the Engagement and all reasonable and lawful directions of the Client.

-On the other hand, in situations where the Client themselves disregards the CFP professional’s Best-Interests advice, and then asks the CFP professional to implement on action contrary to their own advice, the CFP professional still is expected to and has an obligation to follow the Client’s instructions (presuming they are otherwise reasonable and legal in the first place).
-In other words, CFP professionals are not obligated to terminate clients who refuse to take their advice or choose a different course of action instead.
+On the other hand, in situations where the Client themselves disregards the CFP® professional’s Best-Interests advice, and then asks the CFP® professional to implement an action contrary to their own advice, the CFP® professional still is expected to and has an obligation to follow the Client’s instructions (presuming they are otherwise reasonable and legal in the first place).
+In other words, CFP® professionals are not obligated to terminate clients who refuse to take their advice or choose a different course of action instead.

 2) Disclose And Manage Conflicts Of Interest

-To the extent that a CFP professional faces (Material) Conflicts of Interest in providing advice to clients (and/or in how they are compensated for that advice and implementation), the CFP Board’s Standards of Conduct require that:
+To the extent that a CFP® professional faces (Material) Conflicts of Interest in providing advice to clients (and/or in how they are compensated for that advice and implementation), CFP Board’s Code and Standards require that:

-Such disclosures do not have to be delivered in writing (i.e., oral disclosure is permitted, as long as it is still given before providing Financial Advice), but are required to encompass the full scope of the CFP professional’s Engagement with a Client (and thus may go beyond the standalone required disclosures of FINRA broker-dealers and/or RIAs via Form ADV Part 2).
+Such disclosures do not have to be delivered in writing (i.e., oral disclosure is permitted, as long as it is still given before providing Financial Advice), but are required to encompass the full scope of the CFP® professional’s Engagement with a Client (and thus may go beyond the standalone required disclosures of FINRA broker-dealers and/or RIAs via Form ADV Part 2 and/or Form CRS).

-In addition, to the extent the CFP professional does retain a Material (and now disclosed) Conflict of Interest, they are expected to try to manage and mitigate the impact of that Conflict:
+In addition, to the extent the CFP® professional does retain a Material (and now disclosed) Conflict of Interest, they are expected to manage the impact of that Conflict:

 3) Providing Information To Clients (And Prospects)

-In the context of the new CFP Board Standards of Conduct, the first Duty of CFP professionals when it comes to defining the Scope of Engagement is simply an obligation to provide to clients all the information they would need to know in order to make a decision about a prospective Engagement, including providing information with respect to:
+In the context of the new CFP Board Code and Standards, the first Duty of CFP® professionals when it comes to defining the Scope of Engagement is simply an obligation to provide to clients all the information they would need to know in order to make a decision about a prospective Engagement, including providing information with respect to:

 - How the Client Pays (for any products and services rendered);